workfromhome130/Budget-Buddy-App/Readme.md

 ## Introduction

-Welcome to the Budget Buddy App, a real-world budget management application built with SQLite and Expo 50.
+Budget Buddy App, a real-world budget management application built with SQLite and Expo 50.
 This project demonstrates the power of developing local-first applications that manage complex data structures with instant performance for CRUD operations.

 ### About the App